 Due to essential maintenance all online forms will be unavailable from 16:00 hours Wednesday 18th September to Thursday 19th September evening.
 We apologise for any inconvenience.

 To the North of Sedgley Town Centre lies Beacon Hill and Beacon Tower, a Grade II listed building.

-Formerly a site of intensive quarrying from 17th century to around the time of the First World War, Beacon Hill has an industrial legacy which has created a series of parallel steep-sided ridges and gullies that have now become colonised by a rich and somewhat unusual wildlife.
-The site is popular with local residents on account of the panoramic views it offers from the summit, with the industrial Black Country on one side contrasting with Staffordshire on the other.
+Formerly a site of intensive quarrying from 17th century to around the time of the First World War, Beacon Hill has an industrial legacy which has created a series of parallel steep-sided ridges and gullies colonised by wildlife.
+The site is popular with local residents on account of the panoramic views of the industrial Black Country and contrasting Staffordshire countryside.